-2.3 Meta-heuristic Algorithm
+1.3.
+Meta-heuristic Algorithm

 One of the major challenges in the cloud system is optimal task scheduling.
 Various optimization techniques like heuristic techniques are used to solve the scheduling problem [27].
 As the complexity of the problem increases, heuristic techniques have achieved very restricted success between different applications.
 This restriction is due to the delay in reaching the optimal solution.
 Therefore, heuristic techniques do not have the necessary efficiency.
 On the other hand, there are meta-heuristic algorithms that are expected to overcome these restrictions and provide the best solution in a shorter time [20].
-Meta-heuristic scheduling algorithms provide better scheduling outcomes than traditional and heuristic algorithms.
+Meta-heuristic scheduling algorithms.
 Figure 4 shows a schematic diagram for executing task scheduling algorithms based on meta-heuristic algorithms.